core-wg/core-problem-details/draft-ietf-core-problem-details.md

 REST response status information such as CoAP {{-coap}} response codes is sometimes not sufficient to convey enough information about an error to be helpful.
-This specification defines a simple and extensible framework to define CBOR data items to suit this purpose.
+This specification defines a simple and extensible framework to define CBOR {{-cbor}} data items to suit this purpose.
 It is designed to be reused by REST APIs, which can identify distinct "problem types" specific to their needs.
 Thus, API clients can be informed of both the high-level error class